 Yellowknife Observatory

-Mario Bérubé, Calvin Klatt
+Mario Bérubé, Calvin Klatt, Anthony Searle

 Abstract

 The Yellowknife VLBI antenna is a 9 meter diameter antenna which was formerly the "MV-1" mobile antenna.
 The MV-1 was a proof-of-concept for mobile VLBI and in 1991 NASA and NOAA offered the system for use at Yellowknife.

 The antenna is located at the Yellowknife Geophysical Observatory and is operated by the Geodetic Survey Division, Natural Resources Canada.
 This report gives an update on recent activities.

 Figure 1.
+A snowy Yellowknife Geophysical Observatory 9m antenna.

+1. Overview

-Yellowknife Geophysical Observatory 9m VLBI Antenna 1.
-Overview Formerly the "MV-1" mobile antenna, the Yellowknife antenna was used as a proof of concept for mobile VLBI under the ARIES (Astronomical Radio Interferometric Earth Surveying) program.
+Formerly the "MV-1" mobile antenna, the Yellowknife antenna was used as a proof of concept for mobile VLBI under the ARIES (Astronomical Radio Interferometric Earth Surveying) program.

 Following the successful proof of concept, the MV-2 and MV-3 mobile antennas were built and used extensively during NASA's Crustal Dynamics project.
 The MV-1 antenna was then stationed at Vandenberg Air Force Base.
 In 1991 NASA and NOAA offered the system to Energy, Mines and Resources, Canada, for use at Yellowknife.
 With support of the Crustal Dynamics Project the Yellowknife VLBI observatory came on the air in the summer of 1991.

 The antenna is located at the Yellowknife Geophysical Observatory and is operated by the Geodetic Survey Division, Natural Resources Canada.
 The Yellowknife Geophysical Observatory is operated by the Geological Survey of Canada, Pacific Division, Natural Resources Canada.

-2000 IVS Annual Report 2.
-General Specifications Latitude: 62.48 NorthLongitude: 114.48 West • Reflector: 9m • Receiver: S and X cryogenic Azimuth speed: 40 degrees per minuteElevation speed: 40 degrees per minute • PCFS version: 9.4.17 • VLBI equipment: Mk III and thick tape drive.
-S2 data acquisition and recording terminal. • Time standard : NR Maser • GPS receiver : Rogue 3.
-Antenna Improvements Since being installed in Yellowknife, MV-1 has not required any major upgrades.
+2. General Specifications

+Latitude: 62.48 NorthLongitude: 114.48 West

+• Reflector: 9m

+• Receiver: S and X cryogenic

+• Azimuth speed: 40 degrees per minutes

+• Elevation speed: 40 degress per minutes

+• PCFS version: 9.5.3

+• VLBI equipment: Mk III and thick tape drive.
+S2 data acquisition and recording terminal.

+Time standard : NR MaserGPS receiver : BenchMark

+3. Antenna Improvements

+Since being installed in Yellowknife, the MV-1 has not required any major upgrades.
 The antenna is parked every winter because the antenna is unable to operate in low temperatures (December till March).
 Once spring arrives, the Yellowknife team prepares the antenna for the upcoming season.

 Mechanical maintenance was performed in 1998 and the antenna has performed reasonably reliably since.
-The antenna control unit will be looked at in the spring of 2001 and may be replaced with one similar to that at Algonquin.
-Yellowknife has had an S2 recording terminal and data acquisition system installed and a number of experiments have been performed using this new equipment.
-4. Antenna Survey The Yellowknife antenna is surrounded by a high precision survey network which has been measured three times since 1990.
+The antenna control unit was replaced with one similar to that at Algonquin.
+Significant damage was sustained during a large thunderstorm and the Yellowknife team had to work very hard to keep the system running.

+4. Antenna Survey

+The Yellowknife antenna is surrounded by a high precision survey network which has been measured three times since 1990.
 This network has been precisely measured to obtain the geodetic tie between the VLBI, the GPS and the DORIS reference points with a precision of a few mm.

-5. Operations March 1999 - December 2000 In 1999 Yellowknife was involved in 5 CORE-B and 4 NEOS experiments.
-In addition, Yellowknife was involved in 2 CGLBI experiments (2 24-hour geodetic sessions).
-In 2000 Yellowknife was involved in 1 CORE-B and 4 NEOS experiments.
-In addition, Yellowknife was involved in 8 CGLBI experiments (4 24-hour geodetic sessions).
-In 2001 Yellowknife is currently scheduled to participate in 13 CORE and NEOS experiments.
-We anticipate that it will also participate in 5-10 CGLBI experiments.
+5. Operations January 2002 - December 2002

+In 2002 Yellowknife was involved in 2 IVS-T2 (Terrestrial Reference Frame sessions), and in 6 IVS-E3 sessions.
+Yellowknife also participated in 3 CGLBI sessions.

+In 2003 Yellowknife is currently scheduled to participate in 6 IVS-E3 and 4 IVS-T2 experiments.
+We anticipate that it will also participate in 5-10 CGLBI Sessions in 2003.

+IVS 2002 Annual Report